rapidspeciation/biodiversity_genomics_course/exercises/16_positive_selection_codeml.md

 ## Part one - model M0

 We will first specify a simple model (model_M0) with the same average dN/dS across all branches to infer the evolutionary rate and the general statistics of the gene family in general.
-We do not have gene annotation for all the species yet, so we first need to find orthologous genes to be able to infer the evolutionary rates.
-One tool to detect and locate single copy genes is [BUSCO](https://busco.ezlab.org/busco_userguide.html) (Benchmarking Universal Single-Copy Orthologs).
-BUSCO uses lineage specific databases containing genes present in > 90 % of the taxa and occur as single copy in >90% of the taxa in each lineage.
-It is commonly used to assess the completeness of genome assemblies, and we can use our genomes as input to retrive single copy orthologs.
-Since these are conserved genes our hypothesis is that they will be under strong purifying selection in general.
+The step is also useful to inspect the brach lengths and if codeml is a suitable tool for the dataset.
+Since most non-synonymous mutations are deleterious our hypothesis is that most genes will be under strong purifying selection.

 Start by organising the directory